eguevaralopez/eguevaralopez.github.io/_posts/2016-01-27-from-the-web-vol1.markdown

 tags: [math, physics, rug, msc]
 ---

-Because a grad student's money is better spent on food and drink, here is a compendium of useful and free books/notes/videos I've gone through (or plan to go through, in some cases) as I work towards a degree in Physics;
+Because a grad student's money is better spent on food and drink, here is a compendium of useful and free books/notes/videos I've gone through (or plan to go through, in some cases) as I work towards a M.Sc. in Physics;

 - ***The Feynman Lectures on Physics***.
 Need I say more?
 Available [from Caltech](http://feynmanlectures.caltech.edu/).
 There are no words to describe just how *good* these lectures are, and its a very big deal that they are available online to everyone.
 My thesis advisor recommended to buy this set, along with Dirac's ***Principles*** and von Neumann's ***Mathematical Foundations of QM*** with my first Ph.D. salary (if I decide to go for one, that is).